Locodi/GameTheorySimulator-Paper2/README.md

       - the number of nodes
       - the payoffs which we can edit here
       - we can set a number of nodes to be random defectors
-      - and we can zoom in and out
+      - we can zoom in and out
+      - and we can see the Interaction Model and Update Mechanism
     - if a node is selected:
       - we will see the nodes id
       - we can set if it cooperates or defects